 Marital vs. premarital portions

-Contributions (and growth) accumulated during the marriage are typically considered marital property.
-Balances built up before the marriage are often treated as separate property.
-Tracing which is which is a common point of negotiation.
+Contributions and investment growth accumulated during the marriage are typically considered marital property, regardless of which spouse's name is on the account.
+Balances built up before the wedding are often treated as separate property.
+Tracing which dollars belong to which period is a common negotiation point, and plan statements going back to the marriage date are the usual starting place.

-Employer plans like 401(k)s and pensions generally can't be split by the divorce decree alone.
-A Qualified Domestic Relations Order (QDRO) is a separate court order that directs the plan administrator to divide the account without triggering early-withdrawal penalties.
+Employer-sponsored plans like 401(k)s and traditional pensions generally cannot be divided by the divorce decree alone.
+A Qualified Domestic Relations Order (QDRO) is a separate court order that directs the plan administrator to pay a defined share to the other spouse without triggering the 10% early-withdrawal penalty.
+The plan must approve the QDRO before it takes effect, and some plans have specific language requirements that make drafting one more involved than most people expect.

 IRAs are handled differently